-With its strong emphasis on core communication skills, the course also provides excellent foundation-level training for staff who plan to engage in more specialist training in areas such as: domestic violence; mental health first aid; and motivational interviewing.
+With its strong emphasis on core conversational and communication skills, the course also provides excellent foundation-level training.

 Each session runs for 2hrs, covering the following 5 modules:

-Courses are flexibly designed for participants in a highly interactive online Zoom environment lasting 2hrs.
-On completion of a short post-course evaluation form, participants will receive a Royal Society of Health (RSPH) completion certificates and access to a ‘Good Conversation Top Tips’ resource handout.
+Courses are flexibly designed for participants in a highly interactive online Zoom environment.
+On completion of a short post-course evaluation form, participants will receive a Royal Society of Health (RSPH) completion certificate.

 Full instructions on how to join the session on Zoom will be sent out 24-48 hours before the course.